Skip to main content

 • Apply the general guidelines from NC State, State of NC, Uniform Guidance, and Sponsor.

-• Keep in mind, a standard proposal consists minimally of an LOI, SOW, budget, budget justification, biosketch.
+• Keep in mind that a standard proposal consists at a minimum of an LOI, SOW, budget, budget justification, and biosketch.

 Proposal Development Unit (PDU) – supports faculty teams in the development of large-scale (>$1M), interdisciplinary research proposals.
 Request their services via the website

-• PINS is expected to follow the college’s 8-day/4-day policy, otherwise, it will fall under the rush policy, as stated in the memo.
+• PINS (or PD) is expected to follow the college’s 8-day/2-day policy; otherwise, it will fall under the rush policy, as stated in the memo.

-• PINS is also expected to follow SPARCS Prompt Policy, otherwise, SPARCS cannot ensure they will meet the requested requirements by the sponsor’s deadline.
+• PINS (or PD) is also expected to follow SPARCS Prompt Policy; otherwise, SPARCS cannot ensure they will meet the requested requirements by the sponsor’s deadline.

-• All information and fields in the PINS record complete and without error(s) before initiating it.
+• All information and fields in the PINS (or PD) record are complete and without error(s) before initiating it.

-• PINS must also include at least the minimum documents and documentation, as applicable:
+• PINS (or PD) must also include at least the minimum documents and documentation, as applicable:

 • Solicitation/RFP/BAA or Sponsor’s email request